-If you are in the UK and are eligible to apply in country please contact the International Student Support team if you need any help with your application.
+If you are in the UK and are eligible to apply in country please contact the Student Immigration Team if you need any help with your application.
 The team run regular workshops to help you complete the on-line application.

 How long can I study in the UK?